 - Group work on barriers to learning through the youth services

-- Literacy and numeracy intervention groups
+- Literacy and numeracy intervention groupsw

 - Tier referrals to South Leicestershire Learning Panel

 - Alternative provision